smkim1223/Note_Obsidian_Git/Derivation of C-C coupling rate equation.md

 $$

 ## Enolate formation as rate-determining step
-If C3 enolate formation, (C3H5O – H) _M-O_ is assumed to be the rate-determining step (RDS) [14-16], then, according to transition-state theory, the total rate of reaction can be described by the net rate of reaction for step 2 (S.6):
+If C3 enolate formation, (C3H5O – H) _M-O_ is assumed to be the rate-determining step (RDS, REF14-16, then, according to transition-state theory, the total rate of reaction can be described by the net rate of reaction for step 2 (S.6):

                                                                                                                                                                                                                                     (S.19)